JRodriguez9510/printf_mycopy/README.md

 ## Example
 i.e The line ``_printf("Hello %s", "World")`` would print ``"Hello World"``.
 The programm takes any other character before the flag "%" and prints them, once the flag is determine, the program compares the next char to it and determines what kind of function has to be used.
-In case that
+In case that the format does not match any of the options, the program will take it as a regular char and print it.
 ## Diagram
 Our program works as the following diagram:
 ![](https://github.com/JRodriguez9510/printf_mycopy/blob/master/Diagram%20_printf.png?raw=true)